The Best Solar Generators for at Home or On the Go, Tested

 Before You Buy a Solar Generator

-The portability of the best solar-powered generators makes them ideal for traveling, camping, and outdoor events because they are easy to pack, store, and move.
+The portability of solar-powered generators makes them ideal for traveling, camping, and outdoor events because they are easy to pack, store, and move.
 The units are also a solid backup source for when emergencies occur at home due to severe weather or blackouts.

 How We Tested the Best Solar Generators